benduran/package-bundler/README.md

 ## contributing

-This repository is using [pnpm](https://pnpm.io/) for its package manager.
-To get setup and running as quickly as possible, clone this repo and run the following command from the root of the repo:

-`npm run setup`

-This command will install the correct version of `pnpm` required for contributing, as well as all of the dependencies needed to run this package 👍
+This repository is was built using Node `18.13.0` and `npm 9.3.0`.
+Please be sure you have those installed before contributing.